TandaHQ/regent/README.md

 # ]

 # Continue the conversation
-agent = WeatherAgent.new("You are a helpful weather assistant", model: "gpt-4o") answer = agent.continue(stored_messages, "Is that colder than usual?")
+agent = WeatherAgent.new("You are a helpful weather assistant.
+It is #{Date.today}.", model: "gpt-4o")
-# => "Yes, 15°C is about 5 degrees colder than the average for this time of year"
+answer1 = agent.continue(stored_messages, "Is that colder than usual?")
+# => "Actually, it's warmer than usual!
+The current temperature in London is 72°F and sunny,
+#     while historically it's usually 68°F and overcast on June 20th.
+So it's 4 degrees
+#     warmer and sunnier than typical."

+# Continue the same conversation without passing messages again
+answer2 = agent.continue("Thanks.
+What's the weather in New York?
+How does it compare to London?")
+# => "The current weather in New York is 80°F and overcast.
+Comparing the two cities:
+#
+#     - **Temperature**: New York is warmer at 80°F compared to London's 72°F (8 degrees warmer)
+#     - **Conditions**: New York is overcast while London is sunny today
+#
+#     So New York is experiencing warmer but cloudier weather compared to London's cooler but
+#     sunnier conditions."
 ```

 #### Rails Integration Example